viscoze/viscoze.github.io/_posts/2016-09-13-metaprogramming-in-Ruby.md

 layout: post
 ---

-When I was eleven, I thought that it would be cool, if I could invent program, that could write an another program.
-So, now we have many languages, which can create new parts of code in a runtime.
+When I was eleven, I thought that it would be cool if I could invent a program, that could write another program.
+So, now we have many languages, which can create new parts of code at runtime.

-Although, It isn't kinda artificial intellegence.
-Metaprogramming in Ruby is just a ability to write a code, that can operate syntax constructions to create new code.
+Although, it isn't kinda artificial intelligence.
+It's a metaprogramming.
+Metaprogramming in Ruby is just an ability to write a code that can operate syntax constructions to create new code.
 That's it.

+Ruby has many build-in methods to manipulate with program constructions and it isn't a piece of cake to learn it all at once.
+It would be better to start with the widely speared metamethods.

 Lets discuss class_eval and instance_eval - basic parts of Ruby's meta.